 Notch signaling coordinates a series of events during lung development, including proximodistal fate generation and branching, proximal airway cell fate specification, and alveologenesis.
-In this regard, we have found that Jagged1 is the major regulator of Notch-dependent cell fate in proximal airways, and that Lfng-dependent Notch signaling is required for alveologenesis.
+We have found that Jagged1 is the major regulator of Notch-dependent cell fate in proximal airways, and that Lfng-dependent Notch signaling is required for alveologenesis.
 Notch also plays complex roles in lung carcinogenesis, with the cellular (SCLC vs NSCLC) and microenvironmental (hypoxia) context profoundly affecting tumor cell response to Notch activation.
 We are interested in identifying Notch pathway genes as biomarker and therapeutic targets for lung cancer.

 2500 North State Street

 Jackson, MS 39216

 Patient Appointments: 888-815-2005